Understanding Present Values

 Retirement Age

 Coincident with the benefit under any scenario is the age at which it will commence.
 Some plans offer early retirement benefits that are subsidized by the plan, i.e., the early retirement benefit is more generous than actuarial equivalence (less than 6% per year).
-Pension Evaluators will value the Highest and Best Value available through the plan (if known) under the Accrued Benefit Method.
+QDRO Group will value the Highest and Best Value available through the plan (if known) under the Accrued Benefit Method.
 The retirement age will match the benefit valued.
 In other words, if the participant would be eligible for a subsidized early retirement benefit at age 55, based on current service earned, the retirement age would be 55 and the benefit would be the amount payable at 55 as calculated under the early retirement formula of the plan.
 Because the benefit would be paid at a higher rate for a longer period of time, this would represent the greatest value of the plan.

 Unvested Benefits